North Central Umpire Program

 Mentors are assigned on-site, so tap a veteran if you want shadow assignments or feedback on a specific mechanic.

-Quick-reference guides and drills to stay sharp between clinics.
+Quick-reference guides, rules clinics, and mechanics resources to stay sharp between trainings.

 Field status, lightning protocol, and how to handle postponements.